Roberto Garza

-Roberto Garza (born March 26, 1979) is an American former professional football guard and center.
-He was selected by the Atlanta Falcons in the fourth round (99th overall) of the 2001 NFL draft, and in 2005, joined the Chicago Bears, spending ten seasons with the team.
+Roberto Garza (born March 26, 1979) is an American former professional football player who was a guard and center in the National Football League (NFL).
+He played college football for the Texas A&M–Kingsville Javelinas and was selected by the Atlanta Falcons in the fourth round (99th overall) of the 2001 NFL draft, and in 2005, joined the Chicago Bears, spending ten seasons with the team.
 Despite being an offensive lineman, a position not typically glorified in football, Garza was a fan favorite among Hispanic Americans across the United States.

 Early life

 Garza attended Rio Hondo High School in Rio Hondo, Texas and was a letterman in football and track and field.
 He was also a member of the school's National Honor Society.

 College career

 The son of Roberto Garza Sr., and Ofelia Garza from Mexico, Garza was encouraged to join the Marines after high school.
 A Marine recruiter interested in Garza ridiculed his desire to play professional football, allegedly stating that "Mexicans do not play in the NFL".
 Roberto was not discouraged.
 He kept on working.
-He ended up playing for the Texas A&M University-Kingsville Javelinas as a "walk-on".
+He ended up playing for the Javelinas at the Texas A&M University–Kingsville as a "walk-on".
 In addition to playing football, Roberto worked to pay for school.
 Garza's hometown of Rio Hondo, Texas established December 2 as "Roberto Garza, Jr. Day", and subsequently named a street after him.
 He is fluent in Spanish.